 We know that greater diversity makes for better business, and that the North West can’t afford to miss out on the ideas and energy of half its population.
 That’s why WE won’t stand by and watch an all-male slate of candidates let women’s voices go unheard in this election.

-WE will fight for representation that reflects our communities at all levels of government.
-WE will not allow policies to be formed without the participation of women, including BAME women and disabled women.
+Fight for representation that reflects our communities at all levels of government, and refuse to allow policies to be formed without the participation of women, including BAME women and disabled women.